yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 Now, we welcome your questions and comments.

-※Note: If you could ask questions in simple English, it will really help us communicate more smoothly.
+※If you could ask questions in simple English, it will really help us communicate more smoothly.
 We appreciate your cooperation.

+Thank you.
+Do you have any questions?

 ---